-More than 18,000 other digital assets, as tracked by CoinMarketCap.com as of March 31, 2022, have been developed since the inception of Bitcoin, currently the most developed digital asset because of the length of time it has been in existence, the investment in the infrastructure that supports it, and the network of individuals and entities that are using Bitcoin in transactions.
-While XLM has enjoyed some success in its limited history, the aggregate value of outstanding XLM is much smaller than that of Bitcoin and may be eclipsed by the more rapid development of other digital assets.
-In particular, initiatives such as Facebook's Libra, R3's Corda, Hyperledger and the Enterprise Ethereum Alliance, offer financial payment networks and have partnered with many financial institutions, however, unlike the Stellar Ledger, these platforms do not necessarily require a native digital asset like XLM.
-See "Risk Factors-Risk Factors Related to the Trust and the Shares-Competition from consortia or private blockchains could have a negative impact on the price of XLM and adversely affect an investment in the Shares."
+More than 20,000 other digital assets, as tracked by CoinMarketCap.com, have been developed since the inception of Bitcoin, currently the most developed digital asset because of the length of time it has been in existence, the investment in the infrastructure that supports it, and the network of individuals and entities that are using Bitcoin in transactions.
+While BCH has enjoyed some success in its limited history, the aggregate value of outstanding BCH is smaller than that of Bitcoin and may be eclipsed by the more rapid development of other digital assets.
+Some industry groups are also creating private, permissioned blockchain versions of digital assets.
+For example, J.P.
+Morgan and others are developing an open source platform called Quorum, which is described as a version of Ethereum designed for use by the financial services industry.
+Similar events may occur with BCH.